GitLab FI

 Container Registry

-The Container Registry service gives users the ability to save images for a Docker project that can then be used in CI or other projects.
+The Container Registry service gives users the ability to save images to a Docker project that can then be used in CI or other projects.

-The images do not need to be related to the content of the project in any way.
+The images do not need to be related to the project content in any way.
 However, you will likely have

 Dockerfile

-and other dependencies to the image, so it is recommended that you create a repository for these files that also maintains the current version of the image.
+and other dependencies for the image, so we recommend creating a repository for these files that also keeps the image version up to date.

 The Container Registry can be accessed from the